5l1v3r1/tools-20/README.md

 # tools
-python scripts that should ease net engineer life
+python scripts that should ease a net/sec engineer life